gwgwhc/lisereader/README.md

 # LISEreader

-Requires [Barion](https://github.com/xaratustrah/barion) from Xaratustrah to pull ame data.
+Requires [Barion](https://github.com/xaratustrah/barion) from @Xaratustrah to pull ame data.

-A test file can be found in `/data` to check that the program is operational.
+A test file can be found in `/test` to check that the program is operational.
 It will automatically be executed when running `lisereader.py`.

 ### Functions